alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/03-use-fetcher.md

   const [currentPage, setCurrentPage] = useState(1);
   const { data, onSuccess } = useWatcher(() => getTodoList(currentPage), [currentPage], {
     immediate: true
-  });
+  }).onSuccess(() => {

-  // After the current page is loaded successfully, pass in the method instance of the next page to pre-fetch the data of the next page. onSuccess(() => {
-    fetch(getTodoList(currentPage + 1));
+    // After the current page is loaded successfully, pass in the method instance of the next page to pre-fetch the data of the next page. fetch(getTodoList(currentPage + 1));
   });